Side Hustles for Pet Lovers: How to Become a Dog Walker

 Imagine a side hustle that involves adorable clients, daily exercises, and flexible hours.
 Plus, it also includes helping out humans who love and care about their pets as much as you do.
 Sounds like an instant joy booster, doesn’t it?

 It’s no surprise that dog walking has become one of the most popular and lucrative side gigs.
-According to an IBISWorld industry research report, the dog-walking business is worth around $1 billion and is growing at a rate of more than three percent a year.
+The dog-walking business brings in around $1 billion in revenue, according to an IBISWorld industry research report.
 Three factors have contributed to this growing trend:

 - Increased pet spending has helped the industry thrive.